ipratiklathiya/pra_Lathiya_WEB601Assignments_MyFavouriteSongs-/Pratik.md

 data and use this to fix my ContentList component so it will  displays the content just as it did before.

+Added another method into my  new service that returns an individual item from the content array in the contentDb file, given an id number that is provided, also using the observable pattern.
+Using  this , added a single ContentCard item to the top of my AppComponent at an id number and  this single content item a box-shadow using css defined as part of the ContentCard components style definitions. and set as Only this content card should have a box-shadow applied to it.